-- Right click in the Log window - Select >Change All Contest Timestamps by a Fixed Amount - A dialog box will open, and enter offset time (+ or -) in minutes
+- Right click in the Log window - Select >Change timestamps of the entire log by a fixed amount - A dialog box will open, and enter offset time (+ or -) in minutes

 The date will automatically adjust if the offset rolls a QSO into a different day.
 Time is entered in minutes, and can be negative time to go backwards.
 (You might need a calculator to determine the offset minutes if your date was off by many days, months, or years).
 For example, entering +1440 will shift a complete day forward; -2880 two days back.